w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 ![js-delegation-start](../assets/js-delegation-start.png)

 If it is the first time you delegate or vote, there will be a banner message.
 You can delegate on a single track or all the tracks.
 You have an option to specify the number of votes (i.e., the number of tokens) and the [conviction multiplier](./learn-polkadot-opengov.md#voluntary-locking).
 After clicking "Next", you will need to specify the account to delegate your votes to, and after clicking "Delegate" and "Sign and Submit" your delegations will appear for each track (see below).

 ![js-delegation-allTracks](../assets/js-delegation-allTracks.png)

 Note that if you want to delegate just a few tracks, you have two options:

-- Repeat the process through the "Delegate" tab multiple times
+- Repeat the process using the "Delegate" button multiple times
 - Issue a batch call with multiple `convictionVoting.delegate` extrinsics under [Developer > Extrinsics](https://polkadot.js.org/apps/#/extrinsics)